Gangsters for Capitalism - A tale of the US Military Industrial Complex

 1. Tie the budget to clean books.

 No clean audit, no budget increase.
 Period.
 Every normal agency lives under basic financial accountability.
 The Pentagon should not be exempt from adulthood.
 Congress is already being pushed in this direction; legislation has been introduced to force a clean audit.
-(Congress.gov)
+Congress.gov

 2. Break the monopoly.

 Rebuild antitrust in the defense sector.
 Five primes controlling the lifeline of U.S. warfighting is not “strength.”
 It’s capture.
 Force competition.
 Cap obscene markups.
 If Boeing is charging 8,000% for fairly standard parts, that’s not “supporting the troops.”
 That’s looting the flag.
-(AP News)
+AP News

 3. Ban profit from endless war.

 When we deploy troops, the money should go to pay, housing, medical care, survivor benefits, and long-term treatment for those who serve—not to no-bid consulting contracts, not to offshore shareholders, not to political funders.
 We can cap profit margins on war-zone contracts the same way we cap utilities in some states.
 Butler said it plainly in 1933: “It can be smashed effectively only by taking the profit out of war.”
-(A-Z Quotes)

 4. Put real “support the troops” into law.